apache/flink/docs/setup/config.md

 The following parameters configure Flink's JobManager and TaskManagers.

 - `jobmanager.rpc.address`: The IP address of the JobManager, which is the master/coordinator of the distributed system (DEFAULT: **localhost**).

 - `jobmanager.rpc.port`: The port number of the JobManager (DEFAULT: **6123**).

 - `taskmanager.hostname`: The hostname of the network interface that the TaskManager binds to.
 By default, the TaskManager searches for network interfaces that can connect to the JobManager and other TaskManagers.
 This option can be used to define a hostname if that strategy fails for some reason.
 Because different TaskManagers need different values for this option, it usually is specified in an additional non-shared TaskManager-specific config file.

 - `taskmanager.rpc.port`: The task manager's IPC port (DEFAULT: **0**, which lets the OS choose a free port).

 - `taskmanager.data.port`: The task manager's port used for data exchange operations (DEFAULT: **0**, which lets the OS choose a free port).

 - `taskmanager.data.ssl.enabled`: Enable SSL support for the taskmanager data transport.
 This is applicable only when the global ssl flag security.ssl.enabled is set to true (DEFAULT: **true**)

 - `jobmanager.heap.mb`: JVM heap size (in megabytes) for the JobManager (DEFAULT: **256**).

 - `taskmanager.heap.mb`: JVM heap size (in megabytes) for the TaskManagers, which are the parallel workers of the system.
 In contrast to Hadoop, Flink runs operators (e.g., join, aggregate) and user-defined functions (e.g., Map, Reduce, CoGroup) inside the TaskManager (including sorting/hashing/caching), so this value should be as large as possible (DEFAULT: **512**).
 On YARN setups, this value is automatically configured to the size of the TaskManager's YARN container, minus a certain tolerance value.

 - `taskmanager.numberOfTaskSlots`: The number of parallel operator or user function instances that a single TaskManager can run (DEFAULT: **1**).
 If this value is larger than 1, a single TaskManager takes multiple instances of a function or operator.
 That way, the TaskManager can utilize multiple CPU cores, but at the same time, the available memory is divided between the different operator or function instances.
 This value is typically proportional to the number of physical CPU cores that the TaskManager's machine has (e.g., equal to the number of cores, or half the number of cores).

 - `taskmanager.tmp.dirs`: The directory for temporary files, or a list of directories separated by the systems directory delimiter (for example ':' (colon) on Linux/Unix).
 If multiple directories are specified, then the temporary files will be distributed across the directories in a round robin fashion.
 The I/O manager component will spawn one reading and one writing thread per directory.
 A directory may be listed multiple times to have the I/O manager use multiple threads for it (for example if it is physically stored on a very fast disc or RAID) (DEFAULT: **The system's tmp dir**).

 - `taskmanager.network.numberOfBuffers`: The number of buffers available to the network stack.
 This number determines how many streaming data exchange channels a TaskManager can have at the same time and how well buffered the channels are.
 If a job is rejected or you get a warning that the system has not enough buffers available, increase this value (DEFAULT: **2048**).

 - `taskmanager.memory.size`: The amount of memory (in megabytes) that the task manager reserves on the JVM's heap space for sorting, hash tables, and caching of intermediate results.
 If unspecified (-1), the memory manager will take a fixed ratio of the heap memory available to the JVM, as specified by `taskmanager.memory.fraction`.
 (DEFAULT: **-1**)

 - `taskmanager.memory.fraction`: The relative amount of memory that the task manager reserves for sorting, hash tables, and caching of intermediate results.
 For example, a value of 0.8 means that TaskManagers reserve 80% of the JVM's heap space for internal data buffers, leaving 20% of the JVM's heap space free for objects created by user-defined functions.
 (DEFAULT: **0.7**) This parameter is only evaluated, if `taskmanager.memory.size` is not set.

 - `taskmanager.debug.memory.startLogThread`: Causes the TaskManagers to periodically log memory and Garbage collection statistics.
 The statistics include current heap-, off-heap, and other memory pool utilization, as well as the time spent on garbage collection, by heap memory pool.

 - `taskmanager.debug.memory.logIntervalMs`: The interval (in milliseconds) in which the TaskManagers log the memory and garbage collection statistics.
 Only has an effect, if `taskmanager.debug.memory.startLogThread` is set to true.

 - `taskmanager.maxRegistrationDuration`: Defines the maximum time it can take for the TaskManager registration.
 If the duration is exceeded without a successful registration, then the TaskManager terminates.
 The max registration duration requires a time unit specifier (ms/s/min/h/d) (e.g. "10 min").
 (DEFAULT: **Inf**)

 - `taskmanager.initial-registration-pause`: The initial registration pause between two consecutive registration attempts.
 The pause is doubled for each new registration attempt until it reaches the maximum registration pause.
 The initial registration pause requires a time unit specifier (ms/s/min/h/d) (e.g. "5 s").
 (DEFAULT: **500 ms**)

 - `taskmanager.max-registration-pause`: The maximum registration pause between two consecutive registration attempts.
 The max registration pause requires a time unit specifier (ms/s/min/h/d) (e.g. "5 s").
 (DEFAULT: **30 s**)

 - `taskmanager.refused-registration-pause`: The pause after a registration has been refused by the job manager before retrying to connect.
 The refused registration pause requires a time unit specifier (ms/s/min/h/d) (e.g. "5 s").
 (DEFAULT: **10 s**)

 - `blob.fetch.retries`: The number of retries for the TaskManager to download BLOBs (such as JAR files) from the JobManager (DEFAULT: **50**).

 - `blob.fetch.num-concurrent`: The number concurrent BLOB fetches (such as JAR file downloads) that the JobManager serves (DEFAULT: **50**).

 - `blob.fetch.backlog`: The maximum number of queued BLOB fetches (such as JAR file downloads) that the JobManager allows (DEFAULT: **1000**).

 - `task.cancellation-interval`: Time interval between two successive task cancellation attempts in milliseconds (DEFAULT: **30000**).

 ### Distributed Coordination (via Akka)

 - `akka.ask.timeout`: Timeout used for all futures and blocking Akka calls.
 If Flink fails due to timeouts then you should try to increase this value.
 Timeouts can be caused by slow machines or a congested network.
 The timeout value requires a time-unit specifier (ms/s/min/h/d) (DEFAULT: **10 s**).

 - `akka.lookup.timeout`: Timeout used for the lookup of the JobManager.
 The timeout value has to contain a time-unit specifier (ms/s/min/h/d) (DEFAULT: **10 s**).

 - `akka.framesize`: Maximum size of messages which are sent between the JobManager and the TaskManagers.
 If Flink fails because messages exceed this limit, then you should increase it.
 The message size requires a size-unit specifier (DEFAULT: **10485760b**).

 - `akka.watch.heartbeat.interval`: Heartbeat interval for Akka's DeathWatch mechanism to detect dead TaskManagers.
 If TaskManagers are wrongly marked dead because of lost or delayed heartbeat messages, then you should increase this value.
 A thorough description of Akka's DeathWatch can be found [here](http://doc.akka.io/docs/akka/snapshot/scala/remoting.html#failure-detector) (DEFAULT: **akka.ask.timeout/10**).

 - `akka.watch.heartbeat.pause`: Acceptable heartbeat pause for Akka's DeathWatch mechanism.
 A low value does not allow a irregular heartbeat.
 A thorough description of Akka's DeathWatch can be found [here](http://doc.akka.io/docs/akka/snapshot/scala/remoting.html#failure-detector) (DEFAULT: **akka.ask.timeout**).

 - `akka.watch.threshold`: Threshold for the DeathWatch failure detector.
 A low value is prone to false positives whereas a high value increases the time to detect a dead TaskManager.
 A thorough description of Akka's DeathWatch can be found [here](http://doc.akka.io/docs/akka/snapshot/scala/remoting.html#failure-detector) (DEFAULT: **12**).

 - `akka.transport.heartbeat.interval`: Heartbeat interval for Akka's transport failure detector.
 Since Flink uses TCP, the detector is not necessary.
 Therefore, the detector is disabled by setting the interval to a very high value.
 In case you should need the transport failure detector, set the interval to some reasonable value.
 The interval value requires a time-unit specifier (ms/s/min/h/d) (DEFAULT: **1000 s**).

 - `akka.transport.heartbeat.pause`: Acceptable heartbeat pause for Akka's transport failure detector.
 Since Flink uses TCP, the detector is not necessary.
 Therefore, the detector is disabled by setting the pause to a very high value.
 In case you should need the transport failure detector, set the pause to some reasonable value.
 The pause value requires a time-unit specifier (ms/s/min/h/d) (DEFAULT: **6000 s**).

 - `akka.transport.threshold`: Threshold for the transport failure detector.
 Since Flink uses TCP, the detector is not necessary and, thus, the threshold is set to a high value (DEFAULT: **300**).

 - `akka.tcp.timeout`: Timeout for all outbound connections.
 If you should experience problems with connecting to a TaskManager due to a slow network, you should increase this value (DEFAULT: **akka.ask.timeout**).

 - `akka.throughput`: Number of messages that are processed in a batch before returning the thread to the pool.
 Low values denote a fair scheduling whereas high values can increase the performance at the cost of unfairness (DEFAULT: **15**).

 - `akka.log.lifecycle.events`: Turns on the Akka's remote logging of events.
 Set this value to 'true' in case of debugging (DEFAULT: **false**).

 - `akka.startup-timeout`: Timeout after which the startup of a remote component is considered being failed (DEFAULT: **akka.ask.timeout**).

 - `akka.ssl.enabled`: Turns on SSL for Akka's remote communication.
 This is applicable only when the global ssl flag security.ssl.enabled is set to true (DEFAULT: **true**).

 ### SSL Settings

 - `security.ssl.enabled`: Turns on SSL for internal network communication.
 This can be optionally overridden by flags defined in different transport modules (DEFAULT: **false**).

 - `security.ssl.keystore`: The Java keystore file to be used by the flink endpoint for its SSL Key and Certificate.

 - `security.ssl.keystore-password`: The secret to decrypt the keystore file.

 - `security.ssl.key-password`: The secret to decrypt the server key in the keystore.

 - `security.ssl.truststore`: The truststore file containing the public CA certificates to be used by flink endpoints to verify the peer's certificate.

 - `security.ssl.truststore-password`: The secret to decrypt the truststore.

 - `security.ssl.protocol`: The SSL protocol version to be supported for the ssl transport (DEFAULT: **TLSv1.2**).

 - `security.ssl.algorithms`: The comma separated list of standard SSL algorithms to be supported.
 Read more [here](http://docs.oracle.com/javase/8/docs/technotes/guides/security/StandardNames.html#ciphersuites) (DEFAULT: **TLS_RSA_WITH_AES_128_CBC_SHA**).

 - `security.ssl.verify-hostname`: Flag to enable peer's hostname verification during ssl handshake (DEFAULT: **true**).

+### Network communication (via Netty)

+These parameters allow for advanced tuning.
+The default values are sufficient when running concurrent high-throughput jobs on a large cluster.

+- `taskmanager.net.num-arenas`: The number of Netty arenas (DEFAULT: **taskmanager.numberOfTaskSlots**).

+- `taskmanager.net.server.numThreads`: The number of Netty server threads (DEFAULT: **taskmanager.numberOfTaskSlots**).

+- `taskmanager.net.client.numThreads`: The number of Netty client threads (DEFAULT: **taskmanager.numberOfTaskSlots**).

+- `taskmanager.net.server.backlog`: The netty server connection backlog.

+- `taskmanager.net.client.connectTimeoutSec`: The Netty client connection timeout (DEFAULT: **120 seconds**).

+- `taskmanager.net.sendReceiveBufferSize`: The Netty send and receive buffer size.
+This defaults to the system buffer size (`cat /proc/sys/net/ipv4/tcp_[rw]mem`) and is 4 MiB in modern Linux.

+- `taskmanager.net.transport`: The Netty transport type, either "nio" or "epoll" (DEFAULT: **nio**).

 ### JobManager Web Frontend

 - `jobmanager.web.port`: Port of the JobManager's web interface that displays status of running jobs and execution time breakdowns of finished jobs (DEFAULT: 8081).
 Setting this value to `-1` disables the web frontend.

 - `jobmanager.web.history`: The number of latest jobs that the JobManager's web front-end in its history (DEFAULT: 5).

 - `jobmanager.web.checkpoints.disable`: Disables checkpoint statistics (DEFAULT: `false`).

 - `jobmanager.web.checkpoints.history`: Number of checkpoint statistics to remember (DEFAULT: `10`).

 - `jobmanager.web.backpressure.cleanup-interval`: Time after which cached stats are cleaned up if not accessed (DEFAULT: `600000`, 10 mins).

 - `jobmanager.web.backpressure.refresh-interval`: Time after which available stats are deprecated and need to be refreshed (DEFAULT: `60000`, 1 min).

 - `jobmanager.web.backpressure.num-samples`: Number of stack trace samples to take to determine back pressure (DEFAULT: `100`).

 - `jobmanager.web.backpressure.delay-between-samples`: Delay between stack trace samples to determine back pressure (DEFAULT: `50`, 50 ms).

 - `jobmanager.web.ssl.enabled`: Enable https access to the web frontend.
 This is applicable only when the global ssl flag security.ssl.enabled is set to true (DEFAULT: `true`).

 ### File Systems